Going Gray During Lockdown? Help Is on the Way!

 - Try a fun gray hairpiece!

-And just remember, if you honestly cannot stand your demarcation line, when the salons re-open you can find an experienced stylist to help you transition your hair to gray via salon methods.
+And just remember, if you honestly cannot stand your demarcation line, you can always try the Dye Strip Method or when the salons re-open you can find an experienced stylist to help you transition your hair to gray via salon methods.

 NEED MORE HELP?

 Still have questions?
 Make sure to use the search tool at the top of each page to search this blog for answers to all of your gray hair questions.